 Mousepad - EES Dye-sublimation Printer

-EES recently purchased a Ricoh SG 3110DN dye-sublimation printer.
+EES purchased a Ricoh SG 3110DN dye-sublimation printer in May 2014.
 Ricoh calls this a GELJET, and it is used to print high-quality color output on paper that can then be heat-transferred onto mugs, mousepads, t-shirts, coasters, name tags, and a host of other items (see the photo at the bottom of this article).
 The process to create this mousepad was pretty easy.
 Diana (ECS) provided a high quality .jpg image of the EES logo.
 John (EES) used Corel Draw to add a background and convert the image to line art.

 He sent the file to the Ricoh printer.

 the blank mousepad to it, then put it in the heat press

 for the specified time (45 seconds) using the specified temperature (400).
 The resulting mouse pad